Discover The Best Places To Travel With A Nut Allergy

 If you’re looking for the best places to travel with nut allergy or peanut allergy, you’re in the right place.
 I help severe food allergy parents keep their kids safe without missing out on life.
 Our family currently navigates anaphylactic nut and peanut allergies and gluten intolerance.

-Our family is from Canada, but we love to travel and have been to Spain, Ireland, UK, France, Italy, Mexico, the Bahamas, all over the US (including Disney World and Disneyland), and all over Canada; all before our kids were teens.
+Our family is from Canada, and we love to travel.
+We’ve been to Spain, Ireland, UK, France, Italy, Mexico, the Bahamas, all over the US (including Disney World and Disneyland), and all over Canada; all before our kids were teens.

-I believe that food allergy families deserve safe and fulfilling lifestyles, and it’s my goal to help you get there!
-Severe food allergies have been our way of life for over 17 years and we’ve learned that they don’t have to stop us from traveling or exploring the world.
+I can help!
+Severe food allergies have been our way of life for over 18 years, and we’ve learned that they don’t have to stop us from traveling or exploring the world.

 Best Places To Travel With A Nut Allergy That You May Not Have Thought of Before